-Walk among the ruins of the Acropolis
+Walk among the ruins – Acropolis

 No Athens travel guide would be complete without this!
 It is the most important landmark to visit and if you only have a day or two to visit Athens, you should not miss strolling among the ruins of the Acropolis.
 Before you enter the site, make sure to get some water and snacks.
-Wear good walking shoes (all terrain light-weight walking shoes are a great choice) and make sure to wear sunscreen if you visit during summer.
+Wear good walking shoes (all-terrain light-weight walking shoes are a great choice) and make sure to wear sunscreen if you visit during summer.

 The site is huge and it can take hours to cover it.
 The Parthenon is the largest temple on the Acropolis, dedicated to goddess Athena.
 Other buildings not to miss are the Temple of Athena Nike, the Erechteion, and the Propylea.

-Although I loved the Acropolis, my favorite of the must-visit places in Athens is the Ancient Agora – this is why this athens travel guide is different from the rest!
+Although I loved the Acropolis, my favorite of the must-visit places in Athens is the Ancient Agora – this is why this Athens travel guide is different from the rest!
 It is the best example of an ancient Greek agora and offers an excellent insight into how the society was organized.
 You can spend a lot of time just strolling among the ruins.
 My favorite building is the Temple of Hephaestus.
 Other important buildings include the Mint, the Strategeion, the Temple of Apollo Patroos, and the two South Stoa.